Supporting and Improving Legacy Data Management Software

 - Simple Network Management Protocol (SNMP) integration.
 The SNMP protocol enables agents to send information about the system to third-party monitoring services.
 This way, users don’t need to log in to the software’s Web UI to check the status of and manage each device individually.

 Though we were working on legacy software, fixing bugs and implementing new features called for frequent software updates.
-Since updating this software was a time-consuming process, we discussed several improvements with the customer.
+Since updating this software was a time-consuming process, we discussed several improvements with the client.

 Improving the platform update process